iposton/angular-ssr-movie-search/README.md

 ```

+### Send Request to Server with Angular HttpClient Module
+* add `FormControl` from `angular/forms` and set up input
+* set up `async observerable` to fire onInit.
+* each time there is text entered into the input fire a request for data.
+* create a data service file to handle each search api request. write this angular cli command in terminal: `ng g s services/data`
+* using angular http module send search term to server.ts
+* make an api folder and api.ts file
+* import the api into the `server.ts` file. `import { api } from './api/api'`

 ### Connet to the TMDB api
 * lets setup a search input in home.component.html
 * visit [The Movie DB](https://www.themoviedb.org/) create a free account and ask for an api key.